Changes to naturalization: Dual citizenship in 2026

 The changes adopted by the federal government and the Bundestag will undoubtedly have the greatest impact on naturalizations.
 Many people who have lived in Germany for a long time were interested in naturalization before the change in the law, but did not want to give up their previous citizenship.
 For them, this obstacle will no longer exist in future due to the deletion of Section 10 (1) No. 4 StAG and the admission of multiple nationalities.
 Naturalization in Germany has thus become much more attractive.

 The elimination of the requirement to give up the old nationality also makes the associated exceptions for certain countries irrelevant.
 This makes the application requirements much clearer and easier to understand.
-The law also means that naturalization no longer differentiates between EU citizens, refugees and other people.
-Quite simply, the same right applies to everyone who wants to apply for naturalization, regardless of their previous nationality.
+In addition, the law means that naturalization no longer differentiates between EU citizens, refugees and other people.
+The same right applies to everyone who wants to apply for naturalization, regardless of their previous nationality.
 Nobody has to give up their previous citizenship in order to be naturalized in Germany.

 Dual citizenship by birth